What to Do When Your Puppy Won’t Stop Crying in His Crate

-Recently I have had a few questions about those of you that have crate whiners!
+Your puppy won’t stop crying in his crate?
+Recently, I have had a few questions from those of you that have crate whiners!
+I HATE whining!

 But, it is important to understand crate training from your dog’s stand point before we go much further!

 What it’s Like for Your Dog

 Most whining and crying comes from our pups when we try to crate train them.

 Understand that they come from a world where they lived with their mom and their littermates in a fairly confined space.
 They have never really experienced being all ALONE and it can be kind of scary, at first.

 Dogs are den animals that is true, so acclimating to a crate is somewhat natural for dogs.
 However they are never “locked” in their dens.
 This inability to get out takes some acclimation and the understanding that nothing bad is going to happen to them in this new environment.